 The success of KUKA Group, a high-tech enterprise, depends to a great degree on having qualified technical and management staff.
 Personnel risks arise mainly from employee turnover in key positions within the Group.
-Improvements in both business and economic prospects enable the company to strengthen the loyalty of its core personnel, train new, highly skilled employees and entice new recruits to join the Group.
-This applies to the traditional markets in Europe and the United States, but especially to recruiting employees in growth markets, where the need for skilled employees is growing steadily.
-Last but not least, in-house continuing education programs such as those offered by KUKA Academy or employee suggestion programs generate opportunities resulting from the improved motivation and qualification of the workforce.
+Due to the current general conditions, there is a risk of higher fluctuation, which could lead to shifts in competencies.
+KUKA is countering this risk, not least by means of in-house continuing education programs such as those offered by KUKA Academy or employee suggestion programs in order to boost the satisfaction, motivation and qualification of the workforce.
+This also opens up opportunities for the recruiting of new employees.